Skip to main content

 My journey had a trail of milestones.
 Clearing the Combined Pre-Medical Test was the first such milestone, gaining admission into one of the most prestigious dental schools, yet another.
 What followed was graduation, then post-graduation, and more milestones.
 I was EDUCATED (Tara Westover).

-When we desire something deeply, the universe conspires to make our wishes come true.
+When we desire something deeply, the universe seems to conspire to make our wishes come true.
 As I began to write, I realised my story was already in the making- It was destiny for me to be an ALCHEMIST (Paulo Coelho), spinning words.
 Pivoting at this stage was like THE ROAD LESS TRAVELLED (M. Scott Peck)

 Everything was transforming.
-I was now thinking of topics to write on, focussing on the POWER OF NOW (Echart Tolle).
+I was now thinking of topics to write on, focusing on the POWER OF NOW (Eckhart Tolle).
 If I succeed, it will be like A THOUSAND SPLENDID SUNS (Khalid Hosseini).
 Failing might be a FAULT IN OUR STARS (John Green).

 Comments